Mercedes-Benz Stadium exterior with its distinctive retractable roof in Atlanta, Georgia

 Public Transit

-MARTA is Atlanta’s rail and bus system, and it’s the best way to get to Mercedes-Benz Stadium on game day.
-Two stations serve the venue directly.
+MARTA is Atlanta’s rail and bus system, and it is the fastest way to reach the stadium on event days.
+Two rail stations serve the venue directly.

-Vine City Station (Blue/Green Line): This is the closest stop — about a 5-minute walk to the stadium gates.
-Exit the station, head south on Northside Drive, and you’ll see the building immediately.
-On event days, pedestrian traffic flows are well-marked.
+→ Vine City station (Blue/Green Line): The closer of the two.
+About a 5-minute walk to the stadium gates.
+Exit the station, head south on Northside Drive, and the building is immediately visible.

-GWCC/CNN Center Station (Blue/Green Line): Slightly farther at a 10-minute walk, but this station connects directly to the Georgia World Congress Center and CNN Center area.
-It’s a good option if you’re coming from a hotel in that district.
+→ GWCC/CNN Center station (Blue/Green Line): Slightly further at a 10-minute walk, but it connects directly to the Georgia World Congress Center and CNN Center area.
+Convenient for fans coming from hotels in that district.

-From downtown Atlanta: If you’re staying near Peachtree Center or Five Points, you’re already on the MARTA system.
+→ From downtown Atlanta: Peachtree Center and Five Points stations are already on MARTA.
 Ride the Blue or Green Line westbound to Vine City.
-The trip takes 5-10 minutes from Five Points.
+5-10 minutes from Five Points.

-MARTA tip: Buy a Breeze Card at any station and load it with fare.
-A one-way trip costs $2.50.
+A one-way fare is $2.50.
+Buy a Breeze Card at any station.
 On major event days, MARTA runs extended hours and adds extra trains.
-It’s genuinely the fastest and least stressful way in and out.
+The fastest way in and out of the stadium district, by a wide margin.

 Driving + Parking

 → From the north (Buckhead, Marietta): I-75 South to the Martin Luther King Jr. Drive exit (exit 248C).
-Turn right and follow signs to stadium parking.
+Right turn, follow signs to stadium parking.

 → From the east (Decatur, Stone Mountain): I-20 West to Northside Drive exit (exit 56B).
-Head north on Northside Drive to the stadium.
+North on Northside Drive.

 Rideshare